conchyliculture/webwatchr/README.md

 ## Watch the whole HTML source of a page

-Just edit sites/classe.rb and append new pages to the end as new instances
+Just make a file `sites-enabled/mysites.rb` and append new pages to the end as new instances

+    #/usr/bin/ruby
+    require_relative "classe.rb"
     c1 = Classe.new(
         url: "https://www.google.com",
         every: 10*60 # Check every 10 minutes,
-        test: __FILE__ == $0  # This is so you can run ruby classe.rb to check your code )
+        test: __FILE__ == $0  # This is so you can run ruby mysites.rb to check your code ).update
     c2 = Classe.new(
         url: "https://www.google.es",
         every: 10*60 # Check every 10 minutes,
-        test: __FILE__ == $0  # This is so you can run ruby classe.rb to check your code )
+        test: __FILE__ == $0  # This is so you can run ruby mysites.rb to check your code ).update

 ## Extract part of the DOM first

-Basically, just make a new `sites/mysite.rb` using one of the two examples, then overwrite the `get_content()` method.
-Override the `content_to_html()` method if you want to change how the content of the mail will be generated.
+Basically, just make a new `sites/mysite.rb` using one of the two examples, below then overwrite the `get_content()` method.

+Also override the `content_to_html()` method if you want to change how the new content will be showed to you.

 You can use `@parsed_content` which is a Nokogiri parsed HTML document.

 ### The interesting content is a String

-In the following example, everytime the first `<table>` element appearing on the DOM changes, this will send an email with the HTML code of this element.
+In the following example, everytime the first `<table>` element appearing on the DOM changes, this will use the HTML code of this element as the content to check for update.

     $: << File.dirname(__FILE__)
     require "classe.rb"